caestradaa/covid_fatality_in_Col/README.md

 <!---
 - The downward trend in the fatality rate is very pronounced in the "70 -79" and "80 or more" groups.
 - Fatality rate in the group of "80 or more" has decreased from an average of 26.21% in the last 10 months, to 21.69% in 07-2021.
 Fatality rate in the group of "70 - 79" has decreased from an average of 15.51% to 11.59% in 07-2021.
-- In other words, fatality rate has decreased by 17.24% for the group of "80 or more" and by 25.27% for the group of "70 - 79" after 6 months from the start of vaccination.
+- In other words, fatality rate has decreased by 17.24% for the group of "80 or more" and by 25.27% for the group of "70 - 79" after 6 months from the start of vaccination..

 ![alt text]( "")
 ![alt text]( "")